secretstartups/handbook/blog/release-posts/index.html.md

 * Include the shadow in the initial release post MR creation
 * Include the shadow on all meetings and as much as possible on activities like reviews or other opportunities where you can work synchronously together

-Remember - the goal of the shadow is to get them engaged and aware of the process so they can run one on their own.
+Remember: The goal of the shadow is to get them engaged and aware of the process so they can run one on their own.
 Include the shadow as much as possible so they can learn and be prepared!

 #### Technical Advisor considerations

-We recommend that technical advisors volunteer for at least 2 or 3 release posts in a row, to allow proper time for orientation with the process and the ongoing technical backlog.
+We recommend that technical advisors volunteer for at least 2 or 3 release posts in a row to allow proper time for orientation with the process and the ongoing technical backlog.

 Technical advisors are expected to: